ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/install-uninstall-language-packs-2019.md

 Word breakers and stemmers enable you to search efficiently and effectively across content on SharePoint sites and site collections in multiple languages without requiring separate installations of SharePoint Server.
 Word breakers and stemmers are automatically installed on SharePoint servers by Setup.

 > [!IMPORTANT]
-> If you are uninstalling SharePoint Server, you must uninstall all language packs before you uninstall SharePoint Server.
+> If you're uninstalling SharePoint Server, you must uninstall all language packs before you uninstall SharePoint Server.

 ## About language IDs and language packs
 <a name="section1"> </a>